 Matthew Gallina is an elementary school teacher who loves connecting with students while helping them to overcome challenges.
 He obtained his B.A. at the University of Windsor, and his Bachelor of Education at Nipissing University.
 He has 7 years experience teaching students in Northern Saskatchewan, and has worked with children who speak English as a Second Language.

-Matthew became a father in July 2017, and relocated with his wife from La Loche, Saskatchewan to Ottawa, in order to closer to family.
+Matthew became a father in July 2017, and relocated with his wife from La Loche, Saskatchewan to Ottawa, in order to be closer to family.
 He is passionate about education, and wants to influence and inspire every student that he teaches.

 He decided to work for The Open Door because he knows that the most important and rewarding part of his role as educator is to help and mentor students who are struggling, and then to celebrate with them as they make progress.